 b. the seriousness of the effect of a failure to comply, including the impact on a particular administration or individual

 c. the relevant prior conduct of the practitioner.

 Cancellation of an individual’s or company’s registration

-3.2 Sections 186K and 186L of the Act states that the Inspector-General must cancel an individual’s or a company’s registration as a debt agreement administrator if the Inspector-General is satisfied that they no longer pass the basic eligibility test (the basic eligibility test is discussed further at paragraph 4.2 in IGPS 4 Processes for Registration of Debt Agreement Administrators)
+3.2 Sections 186K and 186L of the Act states that the Inspector-General must cancel an individual’s or a company’s registration as a debt agreement administrator if the Inspector-General is satisfied that they no longer pass the basic eligibility test.

-3.3 The Inspector-General may also ask for a written explanation (show cause letter) as to why the registration of an individual or company should continue if there are reasonable grounds to believe one of the following has occurred:
+3.3 The Inspector-General may also ask for a written explanation (show cause letter) about why the registration of an individual or company should continue if there are reasonable grounds to believe one of the following has occurred:

 a. an individual or company no longer has the ability (including the knowledge) to satisfactorily perform the duties of an administrator in relation to a debt agreement